Alfy1080/eon/SETUP.md

 - **Replace `RO123456789012`** with your real 12-digit billing code in all the examples above.
 - **Entity IDs are manually set** by the integration based on the billing code and contract type.
 Consult the reference table at the beginning of the cards section.
-- **Attributes appear only when E·ON provides the data.** If an attribute is not visible, it means the API did not return that information — it is not an error.
+- **Attributes appear only when E-ON Energy provides the data.** If an attribute is not visible, it means the API did not return that information — it is not an error.
 - **Index and reading allowed sensors** show data only during the reading period.
 Otherwise, they display `0` or `No`.
 - **DUO contracts** generate index and reading allowed sensors per subcontract, with entity IDs based on the subcontract code, not the collective code.
 - If you encounter problems, consult DEBUG.md to enable detailed logging.